andrebellingan/YAABM/README.md

 * Modelling contacts beween agents as an undirected graph, based on household structure and contact matrix input
 * Modelling on a more granular level geographically, most likely based on wards
 * Explicitly modelling travel between regions

+### Input formats

+If you get invalid format errors while trying to run the model it is probably because the regional number format settings on your computer don't match what was assumed when the input files were prepared.
+For example the files assume that a value would be written as 0.7 but your system expects 0,7.

 ### Output format